Use a Website as a Content Source

 6. Give the selector a Name and Label.
 Both are used in the backend.
 You can be creative here.

 7. An HTML element can occur once or several times on a webpage.
-In almost all cases, the title is found only once and wrapped in a pair of h1 tags.
+In almost all cases, the title is found only once and wrapped in a pair of heading one tags.
 At the same time, a page usually has multiple paragraphs surrounded by p tags.
 Single/Multiple is for those elements that occur more than once, such as p, h2, and i.
 When Single is selected, then the data stored in multiple HTML elements is collated.
 Think of a five-paragraph where.
 If you pick Single, then all the five paragraphs are collated as they should be.
 But if you pick Multiple, then each paragraph is stored separately.
 Multiple can be selected in those scenarios when a web page lists items.
 For example, a list of books where each title is surrounded by the same pair of i tags.
 In that case, Multiple is the way to go.

 8. Press Add and then Save.